marcpiechura/FlowDocumentConverter/README.md

 If you want to create a PDF-Document
 >PdfConverter.ConvertDoc(\<some FlowDocument>);

-both methods return a byte[] array, so you can write them into a file, if you want to.
+both methods return a byte[], so you can write them into a file, if you want to.

 ###FlowDocuments
 I'm using this converter in my own project and couldn't find any errors, I have used the following elements in my FlowDocumennt